Glyphack/Glyphack/content/blog/devlog-0001-contributing-to-ruff.md

 It was caused because I added a new vector to each scope to keep track of undefined attribute accesses.
 But I realized I can just have a global vector for the whole file and store the undefined attribute along with it's scope.

-With a local vector and many allocations:
+With a vector on every scope and many allocations:

 ```
 linter/default-rules/large/dataset.py       1.00    455.7±6.28µs    89.3 MB/sec    1.14   519.6±19.69µs    78.3 MB/sec